Eusha425/network-topology-optimiser/README.md

 | Sparse      | 1000     | 45          | 89         |
 | Dense       | 1000     | 156         | 78         |

-## Contributing

-Contribution is extremely appreciated!
-To make contributing to Network Topology Optimiser as easy and transparent as possible, whether it's:

-- Reporting a bug
-- Discussing the current state of the code
-- Submitting a fix
-- Proposing new features
-- Becoming a maintainer

-Check out the [Contributing Guidelines](CONTRIBUTING.md) for ways to get started.

-Please refer to the [Code of Conduct](CONTRIBUTING.md#code-of-conduct) for details on the code of conduct.

 ## License